nwimmer123/readit_rails/README.md

 * Users will see a list of all titles when adding a book and can select the exact one they like.

 ### Site Organization ###
-* The default setting will be for the books to be displayed based on the date of submission, with the most recent submissions appearing on the top.
 * Once a ratings system is in place, then the books will be ranked by highest rankings.

 ### Social Book Discussion ###